 Why hernias occur in babies?

 New parents tend to get anxious when they see their infants crying or see a bulge in any part of the body.
 The herniated tissues may protrude only during moments of pressure or strain.
 Don’t be scared if you see a bulge when the infant is crying, coughing, or straining.
-These tend to retract on its own and go away at other times.
-A doctor usually frees the trapped tissues by gently squeezing the lump and forcing it back into the opening.
-Doctors recommend surgery within a few days to prevent the occurrence of another hernia.
+These tend to retract on their own and cure over a period of time.

 - Undescended testes in males